Top 10 Open Day tips

 7. Ask about financial support

-Oxford offers generous financial support, with 1 in 4 Home/EU students in receipt of a bursary.
+Oxford offers generous financial support, with 1 in 4 UK students in receipt of a bursary.
 You can pick up information about these scholarships and bursaries at most colleges and departments.
-If you have specific questions, the Fees and Funding staff will be at the Open Day Information Centre on the High Street, and the Information Points in Radcliffe Square and the Science Area.
+If you have specific questions, the Fees and Funding staff will be at the Open Day Information Centre on the High Street.

 8. Ask about careers